Which place is cheaper, Lisbon or Shanghai?

 The autumn attracts plenty of travelers to both Shanghai and Lisbon.
 Many travelers come to Shanghai for the city's sights and attractions, the shopping scene, and the natural beauty of the area.
 Furthermore, many visitors come to Lisbon in the autumn for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In October, Shanghai is generally around the same temperature as Lisbon.
-Temperatures in Shanghai average around 19°C (65°F), and Lisbon stays around 19°C (66°F).
+Daily temperatures in Shanghai average around 19°C (65°F), and Lisbon fluctuates around 19°C (66°F).